NatronGitHub/openfx-misc/README-hosts.txt

 pageColumnCount=0
 suites=OfxImageEffectSuite,OfxPropertySuite,OfxParameterSuite,OfxMemorySuite,OfxMessageSuite,OfxProgressSuite,OfxImageEffectOpenGLRenderSuite,OfxOpenCLProgramSuite,

-- OfxImageEffectSuiteV1::clipGetRegionOfDefinition() returns the RoD in pixels, and depends on the current renderScale !!!
+- Non-conformant behavior: OfxImageEffectSuiteV1::clipGetRegionOfDefinition() returns the RoD in pixels, and depends on the current renderScale !!!
 Sony wrongly implemented http://openeffects.org/standard_changes/properties-that-are-doubles-canonical-but-should-really-be-ints-in-pixels-space in OFX 1.3
-- supports the undocumented suite OfxOpenCLProgramSuite, and the property OfxImageEffectPropOpenCLSupported on plugin descriptors
+- OfxParamTypeDouble2D parameters may have optional properties OfxCatalystParamPropLinkedParameterLabel and OfxCatalystParamPropLinkedParameterType (which can only be "rectangle") it links one parameter to the next described double2D parameter to form a rectangle between both corners- supports the undocumented suite OfxOpenCLProgramSuite, and the property OfxImageEffectPropOpenCLSupported on plugin descriptors
 - the OFX Log is "/Applications/ofxTestLog.txt"
 - the OFX plugin cache is in "~/Library/Application Support/Sony/Catalyst Edit/2015.1/plugincache.xml